 Security is increasingly an issue of concern for homeowners, property managers and shop keepers.
 During Covid it was remarkable how many homeowners turned a front room into a shop.
+Yes, this really did happen in the most surprising places.
 Maybe they had a shop elsewhere but decided to also sell to their friends and neighbours directly from home.
 But whether you keep stock or cash in the house, or you live in a city or area where break-ins are an issue, security grilles can help mitigate the risks of security breaches.
 Read on to learn more.

 Best Security Grilles for Shops

 If you own a ground-level retail business, restaurant, or another type of shop, you probably have large glass windows that face the street.
 While this may be great to entice passersby and display your wares, they are also an invitation to theft.
 Criminals will frequently target these businesses for smash and grab thefts.
 Security cameras are helpful, but these nefarious individuals will often conceal their faces or wear hoodies to make identification more difficult.
 You may be considering a security grill for your business to protect your property.
 Here are a few suggestions and the pros and cons of each.

 You might be unfamiliar with the name side-folding grille, but you’ve definitely seen these protecting businesses.
 Side-folding grilles use a collapsible lattice structure to open and close.
 You can see through side-folding grilles, so your attractive window display is still visible to the public, even after you close.
 If you’re inside working before or after business hours, you can see anyone approaching the front of your store without having to leave.

 This is a minimalist design that usually opens and closes manually, so the cost is lower than other security grilles.
 You can also use side-folding grilles with other security measures, like plexiglass windows and doors and surveillance cameras.
 If you have a loading bay in the back, you can install a side-folding grille and take advantage of natural lighting and ventilation while your business remains secure.